Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective/affine structure on projective/affine spaces

-Also, according to ~\cite{De2}, \S\,3, Corollaire 3.6, any separably rationally connected variety has trivial $\pi^{\text{\'{e}t}}_1(X)$.
+Also, according to ~\cite[Corollaire 3.6]{De2}, any separably rationally connected variety has trivial $\pi^{\text{\'{e}t}}_1(X)$.
 Hence, the above theorem remains true when the assumption ``$\pi^{\text{str}}_1(X)$ is trivial'' is replaced by ``$X$ is separably rationally connected''.
-See \S\,2 in {\it loc.\,cit}. for the definition of a separably rationally connected variety. \end{rema} Let us consider representations of the stratified fundamental group associated with $F^\infty$-projective and $F^\infty$-affine structures.
+See Section $2$ in {\it loc.\,cit}. for the definition of a separably rationally connected variety. \end{rema} \SSP

+Let us consider representations of the stratified fundamental group associated to $F^\infty$-projective and $F^\infty$-affine structures.
 For algebraic groups $G$, $H$ over $k$, then we write

 where $\mr{Hom}(G, H)$ denotes the set of homomorphisms from $G$ to $H$ and $\mr{Inn}(H)$ denotes the group of inner automorphisms of $H$, acting on $\mr{Hom}(G, H)$ in the natural manner; we shall call each element of $\mr{Out}(G, H)$ as an {\bf outer homomorphism} from $G$ to $H$.